MeMattStone/favorites/readme.md

-# Favorites for Wordpress
+# Favorites for Wordpress (Atomic Smash Version)

 ## Overview

-Favorites is a WordPress plugin designed for end users and theme developers.
+Favorites (Atomic Smash Version) is a WordPress plugin designed for end users and theme developers.
 It provides an easy-to-use API for adding favorite button functionality to any post type.

-The plugin name is “Favorites,” but the button text is customizable.
+The plugin name is “Favorites (Atomic Smash Version),” but the button text is customizable.
 It can provide a way to save favorites, likes, bookmarks, or any other similar types of data.

 ### Demo
 [View the Demo](http://favoriteposts.com)